Matter Coupling of Dirac Matter in the Context of the SYK Model: Non-Gaussian Random Couplings and Bulk Mass Deformations: JT Gravity, the SYK Model and Matter Coupling

-Having established the boundary description of JT gravity with scalar and fermionic matter backreaction, we now turn to the microscopic SYK realization.
-We introduce matter backreaction into the SYK model in a manner consistent with the boundary description of JT gravity.
+Having established the boundary description of JT gravity with scalar and fermionic matter coupling, we now turn to the microscopic SYK realization.
+We introduce matter coupling into the SYK model in a manner consistent with the boundary description of JT gravity.
 The low-energy effective theory of the SYK model \cite{Polchinski:2016xgd} is governed by the Schwarzian action, which captures the same boundary dynamics as pure JT gravity \cite{Jensen:2016pah,Maldacena:2016upp,Engelsoy:2016xyb,Bagrets:2016cdf}.
-To reproduce the quadratic backreaction terms derived in the JT framework, we must incorporate suitable interaction terms between the Majorana fermions and additional matter fields within the SYK model.
+To reproduce the quadratic coupling terms derived in the JT framework, we must incorporate suitable interaction terms between the Majorana fermions and additional matter fields within the SYK model.
 We will argue that such quartic matter couplings can emerge dynamically via a non-Gaussian disorder average, thereby enriching the effective theory without requiring explicit microscopic couplings.
-This formulation provides a consistent framework for analyzing how gravitational features — including the interplay of dilaton dynamics, matter backreaction, and emergent reparametrization modes — can be systematically studied within a tractable many-body quantum model.
+Our perturbation analysis in the Gaussian disorder average is only applicable in the weak non-Gaussianity regime of which the result should align with the Gaussian case as the coupling constant approaches zero.
+We will analysis the strong coupling regime using numerical analysis in next section where significant deviation from perturbative analysis is observed.
+This formulation provides a consistent framework for analyzing how gravitational features — including the interplay of dilaton dynamics, matter coupling, and emergent reparametrization modes — can be systematically studied within a tractable many-body quantum model.
+As it was pointed out in Ref. \cite{Moitra:2022glw}, a 1D bosonic field with a canonical kinetic term violates the unitarity bound.
+We follow their strategy in this paper and limit our discussion only to the long time or low energies regime where $gt\gg1$ and $g/J^{3/2}\ll1$.
+In this particular regime, the kinetic term of the scalar matter can be safely neglected while keeping our perturbative analysis valid.
+In our numerical analysis or the next section, our focus is on the fermionic matter where this subtlety does not arise.
 In the following sections, we explicitly construct the relevant deformations of the SYK Hamiltonian, compute their low-energy consequences, and analyze their holographic interpretation.